madina-projects/madina-projects/agent_learning_curve_2022.md

 ***Outcome***

-- The analysis helped the Training & Quality teams better understand learning trends across different shift types, enabling them to set more realistic targets for part-time agents (shift patterns 25%, 50%, 75%)
+- The analysis helped the Training & Quality teams better understand learning trends across different shift types, enabling them to set more realistic targets for part-time agents (shift patterns 25%, 50%, 75%), as well as improve training practices across the agent journey.
+The revisioned approach impacted 200+ BPO and in-house agents.
-- A high churn rate in the first two months post-hire can introduce bias into the learning trends, so it is recommended to exclude this batch from future analyses
 - BPO and in-house agents exhibit different learning paces, with in-house staff reaching targets more quickly
 - As agents progress through their learning timeline, there is a correlational growth of Productivity, AHT, and AWUT (see visual 2 below)
 - Agents in shift pattern 75 reach most of the targets by month 7, which indicates on a potential target adjustment, especially for other part-time shift types
 - Certain contact reasons can require longer handling and are recommended to be excluded as well to minimize bias, as they can impact AVG handling time
+- A high churn rate in the first two months post-hire can introduce bias into the learning trends, so it is recommended to exclude this batch from future analyses

 ***Visualization***